Best daily deals

 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-The JBL Charge 5 Bluetooth speaker on a balcony.
+JBL Charge 5 speaker placed on some mossy rocks in a forest.

 JBL Charge 5 review